Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Lifestyle factors

 Your healing process can be significantly influenced by lifestyle choices like smoking, alcohol consumption, illicit drug use, and excessive sun exposure.
-These factors can impair blood flow, reduce circulation, increase risk of infection, and ultimately lead to delayed wound healing phase, resulting in poor scar formation
+These factors can impair blood flow, reduce circulation, increase risk of infection, and ultimately lead to delays in wound healing, resulting in poor scar formation.

 Scarring After Surgery Timeline

 Time and care generally heal all wounds.
-Scars tend to look worse two-three months after surgery and will take approximately 12-24 months to fully heal or fade following cosmetic surgery.
+Scars tend to look worse two to three months after surgery and will take approximately 12-24 months to fully heal or fade following cosmetic surgery.

 12 hours – Seven days: Inflammatory Phase